iterative/dvc.org/content/docs/dvclive/api-reference/log.md

 ## Exceptions

-- `dvclive.error.DvcLiveError` - If the provided `val` has not supported type.
+- `dvclive.error.InvalidMetricTypeError` - If the provided `val` has not supported type.

 [`dvclive.init()`]: /doc/dvclive/api-reference/init